Jonathan2251/lbd/source/gpu.rst

 **2. Gather–Scatter in Sparse Matrix Access**

 **Definition:**
-Gather–scatter refers to memory operations where each GPU thread in a warp loads from or stores to irregular memory addresses.
+Gather–scatter refers to memory operations where each GPU thread in a Warp loads from or stores to irregular memory addresses.
 This is common in sparse matrix operations, where non-zero elements are stored in compressed formats.